smaremanda/add-in-docs/design/add-in-development-best-practices.md

 - Provide multiple UI entry points to your add-in by using [add-in commands](../outlook/add-in-commands-for-outlook.md).

- >**Note**  Add-in commands are currently supported in Outlook 2016.
-Other hosts and platforms will support add-in commands in the future.
+ >**Note**  Add-in commands are currently supported in Outlook 2016 and are in preview for Word, Excel and PowerPoint 2016.

 ### Add-in command design best practices